lucasviola/awesome-functional-programming/readme.md

 - [The Algebra of Algebraic Data Types](https://www.youtube.com/watch?v=YScIPA8RbVE) - Very good explanation on the relationship between math and Algebraic Data Types, which is the Type System of some very common FP Languages such as Haskell and ML.

+### Platforms

+- [Paqmind.com] – Guides and challenges to learn and improve in programming.
+All content is CS and FP oriented.

 ### Tools
 - [Isabelle/HOL](https://www.cl.cam.ac.uk/research/hvg/Isabelle/) - Generic proof assistant based on Higher Order Logic